 - Activity posts pretty quickly.
 The last time around, Nick’s qualifying flights credited 2-3 days after he flew.
 Once he completed all activities, his Mile Play bonus miles posted within a week of his last flight (despite the terms indicating that the miles would post after the promotion end date).

 The usefulness of this offer will totally depend on the terms of your offer and your upcoming travel plans.
-In my case, I’m not going to be traveling anywhere in the next couple of months where I’d want to spend $300 on a ticket, so I’ll be giving this a miss.
-That’s a bit of a shame though because earning 9,400 bonus miles on a $300 (pre-taxes and fees) ticket means I’d be earning 31.33 MileagePlus miles per dollar.
-That’s a great return, especially seeing as it’s on top of the miles I’d already be earning.
+In my case, I’m not going to be flying anywhere in the next couple of months, so I’ll be giving this a miss.

 What kind of offer did you receive?